EsoloB/EsoloB/README.md

 ## About

-I am a student at Albion College, with a focus on Computer Science and Data Analytics.
-I am an athlete and compete in Swim and Dive as well as Esports on campus.
-I love coaching and helping others and wish to continue in a career of sport data analytics.
+I am a student at Albion College, focusing on Computer Science and Data Analytics.
+I am also an athlete, competing in Swim & Dive, and Esports on campus.
+I love coaching and helping others succeed, and I wish to continue a career in sports data analytics.

-### Social Media, etc

-- [LinkedIn]
-- [Email]
+- [Email] EMB22@albion.edu
--